 This 200,000-square-foot, $250 million museum museum opened in April 2010.
 Its collection is astounding, bringing together more than 15,000 instruments from 200-plus countries under one roof.
 But, these are not just static displays.
 To bring the instruments to life, the museum uses a combination of wireless technology and high-resolution videos.
 When a museum guest approaches a video screen, they can listen to and watch the instruments in action, played by true artisans who can bring them to life.

-Old Tucson is half movie studio, half theme park that is located near the western portion of Saguaro National Park.
-The studio was built in 1938 by Columbia Pictures to serve as a replica of 1860s Tucson for the movie Arizona.
-Over the years, dozens of movies have been filmed at the studio, including 1993’s Tombstone.
+Old Tucson is half movie studio and half theme park that features live entertainment, including action stunt shows and musicals.
+Columbia Pictures built the studio on land Pima County owned, in 1938 to serve as a replica of 1860s Tucson for the movie Arizona.
+Over the years, dozens of producers have turned to Old Tucson to film at the studio, including 1993’s Tombstone.
 Today, guests can walk the studio’s streets, ride on a miniature train, watch shows and see how stuntmen film gunfights for movies.
 Old Tucson is near the western portion of Saguaro National Park.

 Phoenix, AZ 85003